weiya711/sam-artifact/README.md

   cd /sam-artifact/sam/
   ./scripts/generate_synthetics.sh
   ```
-  - `generate_synthetics.sh` will generate a variety of data structures and matrices at `/sam-artifact/sam/synthetic`.
+  1. `generate_synthetics.sh` will generate a variety of data structures and matrices at `/sam-artifact/sam/synthetic`.
 These are used for the subsequent evaluation scripts and are necessary to proceed.
 There are no inputs to this script and it can be run repeatedly without any negative result.
 This should only take a minute or two.
   ```
   ./scripts/run_synthetics.sh
   ```
-  - `run_synthetics.sh` will run the pytest benchmarks that generate the data for the simulator-based cycle counts in Figures 11, 12, and 13.
+  2. `run_synthetics.sh` will run the pytest benchmarks that generate the data for the simulator-based cycle counts in Figures 11, 12, and 13.
 For each set of data, the script runs the pytest benchmark and then converts the output results into a CSV file.
 The pytest benchmarks include comparisons to a gold output to verify that they are correct.
 Three directories (`./results`, `./results-fusion`, `./results-reorder`) are created and contain the original json files from the benchmark and their conversions as CSV.
 This script will also create `./SYNTH_OUT_<ACCEL/REORDER/FUSION>.csv` at the directory where the script was run from (in this case `/sam-artifact/sam/`), containing the combined results of each benchmark for each study.
   ```
   python sam/onyx/synthetic/plot_synthetics.py
   ```
-  - `plot_synthetics.py` will gather the data frames from each CSV file from the previous step and use matplotlib to plot each figure from the paper accordingly.
+  3. `plot_synthetics.py` will gather the data frames from each CSV file from the previous step and use matplotlib to plot each figure from the paper accordingly.
 The script has an argument `--output_dir` that can be used to identify the location to output the pdfs/svgs into, but for the purposes of artifact evaluation and later instructions in this README, this argument is unnecessary.
-- This is all that needs to be done for now, as a script is provided with the artifact to pull each figure out from the docker so that reviewers can view them on their local machine.
+- This is all that needs to be done for now, as a script is provided with the artifact to pull each figure out from the docker so that reviewers can view them on their local machine (in Section Validate Figure Results).

 ## Run Figure 14: Stream Overhead (5 human-minutes + 15 compute-minutes)